alexdmitchell/F7-DSO/README.md

 Full touch screen control
 Analogue front end PCB including relay switched 1:1/1:10 attenuation & AC/DC Coupling, Programmable Gain Amplifier with DAC for offset

+Notes:

+You will need to regenerate the project files using CubeMX; open